 • To protect the paws from salt/ snow melter

-If you mostly walk in urban areas, you will have to go with a boot design that can handle walking on pavement.
+If you primarily walk in urban areas, you will have to go with a boot design to handle walking on pavement.
 This can be either one with the more solid rugged sole bottom or dipped in rubber.
 These usually do a good job protecting the paws but keep in mind that you still have to rinse the dog on a wet day because the melter will probably cover their legs/tummy as well, and you don’t want them to lick that off unless you know they are safe for dogs.
-You can also try using wax on the paws to protect them from the salt, as mentioned above.
+As mentioned above, you can also try using wax on the paws to protect them from the salt.

 • To protect the paws from cuts on an icy trail